b4stet/py_aqua/readme.md

 ### Example 1
 Users can fill the quiz autonomously.

-- with additional layers (nginx/apache2, authN), you can expose the application in user mode.
+- with additional layers (nginx/apache2, authentication), you can expose the application in `user` mode.
-- users send you their answers by other mean
+- users send you their answers by other mean (the saved json file)
 - you run the application locally in reviewer mode, load their answers, review and generate the gap analysis

 ### Example 2
 Assessment is driven with users.

-- you run the application locally in user mode, or in reviewer mode with review disabled
+- you run the application locally in `user` mode, or in `reviewer` mode (with review disabled)
 - you fill and save answers with the user
 - later, in reviewer mode, you load its answers, review and generate the gap analysis